bertrama/human-cognition/4-teaching.md

 * Introduce, wait, present, wait,
 * Expertise and consciousness of processes.
 * Knowing how to teach a thing well is different from knowing a thing well.
+* Presenting information without context to connect to can trigger boredom.
+* Cultivate mystery to reduce the need to exert global inhibition, thus exhaustion.